Introduction to Bees

 Wax moths are particularly dangerous to weak or unmaintained colonies, as the insects can quickly multiply and take over.
 They can also spread disease to the bees, further weakening the colony.

 It’s important for beekeepers to regularly inspect their hives for signs of wax moth infestation, such as webbing, holes in the comb, and an abundance of adult wax moths.
 Preventative measures such as regular hive maintenance, removing old comb, and freezing comb can also help to reduce the risk of infestation.
+Regularly cleaning and maintaining hive equipment is essential to prevent beetle problems and protect the hive environment.
 In case of heavy infestation, fumigation or freezing of the entire hive may be necessary.

 Beatles